hyperledger/fabric/docs/source/couchdb_tutorial.rst

 indexing of the contents of the documents in the database.

-In order to leverage the benefits of CouchDB, namely content-based JSON queries,your data must be modeled in JSON format.
+In order to leverage the benefits of CouchDB, namely content-based JSON queries, your data must be modeled in JSON format.
 You must decide whether to use LevelDB or CouchDB before setting up your network.
 Switching a peer from using LevelDB to CouchDB is not supported due to data compatibility issues.
 All peers on the network must use the same database type.
 If you have a mix of JSON and